 Hans-Agne Jakobsson Lamingo BN 25 Table Lamp

-Materials: Aluminium base.
-3 aluminium rings/slats, white painted on the inside.
+Materials: Round tubular aluminium base.
+Round 3 aluminium rings lampshade, painted white on the inside.
 Aluminium rivets.
 Some metal parts.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 30 cm / 11.81”